-We all know that the job search process can be a rough road, wrought with wrong turns and dead-ends, yet when you take directions, it’s a lot easier to find your way.
+We all know that the job search process can be a rough road, yet when you take directions, it’s a lot easier to find your way.
 So, relay this interview intel to your recruiter and staffing agency because employment doesn’t come with GPS.

 How long the interview lasted

 The average interview should last a minimum of around 30-40 minutes, but if you’ve shaken hands twice (on your way in and then again on your way out) in under 15, it doesn’t bode well for your candidacy.